Münster Cathedral: Paradise

 Above the frieze are more-than-life-size stone statues of the twelve apostles, with saints and donors.
 The current form of these is not the original arrangement.
 For example, two figures were moved from next to the east window to the right side of the portal in the north wall and a niche in the east wall was filled with a statue of John the Baptist, originally from Metelen.
 The space between the two doors of the portal in the north wall is decorated with a statue of Jesus Christ as Salvator Mundi.
-The original composition of the statuary is not clear because of the destruction carried out by the Baptists, but it is believed that they reflected a unified plan.
+The original composition of the statuary is not clear because of the destruction carried out by the Anabaptists, but it is believed that they reflected a unified plan.
 Because of their age – the figures were created in the 13th century – not all of them can be clearly identified, since the identification of figures using attributes only became the norm in the Late Gothic period (14th–15th century).

 The installation of the figures in niches in the walls has inspired the idea that a different layout was originally intended.
 The basis of this idea is the fact that the figures are taller than the capitals of the hall's main columns and small columns separating the individual figures are divided at what would have been half their height if they had been the same height as the main columns.
 Thus, the composition's plan was probably altered during construction and the height of the statues increased in order to make them more prominent.